Navigating the Foster Care System in Virginia: A Complete Guide for Prospective and Current Foster Parents

 Overview of the Court System and Reunification

 This is because foster care placements are often litigated due to numerous court cases to determine what is best for the child.
-One of the roles that the foster caregiver may be required to perform is to go to a school or give an update on the child.
+One of the roles that foster caregivers may be required to perform is attending a school or providing an update on the child.
 Usually, the most common purpose of adoption is reunification, that is, the child’s return to the family they were born into.
 This process may take time; therefore, having foster parents helps provide care while the child undergoes the process.

 Managing Relationships with Biological Families

-If at all possible, the children are allowed to visit or call their biological families under supervision.
-Such visits may require the foster parents to contribute.
+If possible, children are allowed to visit or call their biological families under supervision.
+Such visits may require the foster parents to make a contribution.
 It is, therefore, important to understand that building a cordial relationship of respect with the child’s family can help reduce conflict and promote the child's emotional well-being.
 To reduce or prevent any harm during the interaction with the victims, always seek advice from the social workers.

 Dealing with Transition and Placement Shifts